 Specifically, how influential my work might have been — not from a money-making perspective — but to instead help people cope with their challenges, understand the difficulties they will surely encounter, and think of ideas to overcome them.
 This reflection stems from a conversation I had recently with a Latino man who has experienced life-long marginalization at work and in his personal life because of who he is.
 His story sounded a lot like what I have experienced throughout my personal life and working career.

 As you can probably tell by looking at me, I am a mixed-race Latino male.
 My given name is Mario Luis Emiliani.
-An odd name, a different face, and eclectic interests.
+An odd name, a different face, eclectic interests, and Asperger’s syndrome.
 In my professional life — industry, academia, and Lean-world — I have had these experiences:

 - Despite have more industry work (and management) experience than any other full-time academic specializing in Lean, I am labeled as “theoretical” in mindset and teaching method, while my research and writing labeled as “theory.”